scerenmescioglu/scerenmescioglu/README.md

 - 👋 Hi, I’m @scerenmescioglu!
-- 👀 I’m interested in data analytics.
+- 👀 I’m interested in data analytics and fullstack.
-- 🌱 I’m currently learning Python and data analysis.
+- 🌱 I’m currently learning TypeScript and fullstack.
 - 💞️ I’m looking to collaborate on whatever I can within my knowledge.
 - 📫 you can reach me from here by mentioning me!